FlexMeasures/flexmeasures/documentation/getting-started.rst

 Quickstart
 ----------

-This section walks you through getting FlexMeasures to run with the least effort.
-We'll cover making a secret key, connecting a database and creating one user & one asset.
+This section walks you through getting FlexMeasures to run.
+For an example with the least effort, see :ref:`tut_toy_schedule`.
+Here, we'll cover getting started with an installation you run continuously ― making a secret key, connecting a database and creating one user & one asset.

-.. note:: Are you not hosting FlexMeasures, but want to learn how to use it?
-Head over to our tutorials, starting with :ref:`tut_posting_data`.
+.. note:: Are you not hosting FlexMeasures, but want to learn how to interact with it?
+Start with :ref:`tut_posting_data`.

 .. warning:: Are you implementing code based on FlexMeasures, please read :ref:`note_on_datamodel_transition`.